How to Plant, Grow, and Harvest Swiss Chard

 Swiss chard seedlings

-Chard grows easiest in cool temperatures top temperatures will slow down leaf production
+Chard grows easiest in cool temperatures; top temperatures will slow down leaf production.

 Where to Expand Swiss Chard